Free Crochet Pattern. Ribbed Mohair Hat

 Chain 9.

-Crochet a hanging loop by attaching yarn to the top of his head with a sl st, ch25 and sl st to join to head.
-Sew in ends
+Crochet a hanging loop by attaching yarn to the top of his head with a sl st, ch25 and sl st to join back to the head.
+Sew in ends.

 Copyright Rosina Northcott.
 2019. zeensandroger.com